 Dive into your profit and loss statement.
 The goal is to really see what your business can afford in terms of compensating you.

 Here are my three favorite calculations that every solo provider should know by heart.

 And here’s how to tell if you’re overpaying for your credit card processing.

 (Hint: If you use Schedulicity’s built-in payment processor as part of your booking process, you get industry-low rates and revenue reports, including monthly recurring revenue.)

 Once you see the trends in your business and you can see how much you can afford to pay yourself — automate.

-You already know that sending automated birthday messages, thank yous, and client follow-up emails saves time.
 (Here’s how to do that with Schedulicity if you don’t know yet.)